wptrainingteam/learn-wp-content/tutorials/wordpress-roles-capabilities-02-custom-post-types.md

 ## Where to learn more

-You can read up on how capabilities can be mapped on custom post types in the [Parameter Detail Information section](https://developer.wordpress.org/reference/functions/register_post_type/#parameter-detail-information) of the register_post_type documentation in the WordPress developer handbook.
+You can read up on how capabilities can be mapped on custom post types in the [Parameter Detail Information section](https://developer.wordpress.org/reference/functions/register_post_type/#parameter-detail-information) of the register_post_type documentation in the WordPress developer handbook, as well as the function reference entry on the get_post_type_capabilities [function](https://developer.wordpress.org/reference/functions/get_post_type_capabilities/).

 Happy coding